Józef Ignacy Kraszewski: Other writings

 Alongside novels, Kraszewski also wrote poetry, collected in Poezje (Poems, two volumes in 1838 and 1843), and Hymny boleści (Hymns of sorrow, 1857), as well as the lengthy poem-trilogy Anafielas (1843–1846).
 He also penned dramas, most notably the comedies Miód kasztelański (The Castellan's Honey, 1853) and Panie Kochanku (Mr. Lover, 1857).
 However, as noted by critics, Kraszewski was not particularly gifted in those dimensions.

 In addition to his literary work, he was a contributor to many newspapers, journals and magazines, where he published works of fiction as well as reviews and articles on topics such as art, music and morality, and later, contemporary politics.
-Between 1841 and 1851 he published sixty volumes of the literary and scientific journal Athenaeum, printed in Vilna.
+Between 1841 and 1851 he published sixty volumes of the literary and scientific journal Athenaeum, printed in Vilnius.
 From 1836 to 1849 he was a contributor to the Tygodnik Petersburski (St. Petersburg Weekly).
 From 1842 to 1843 he contributed to Pielgrzym.
 Before 1859 he was a contributor to the Gazeta Warszawska.
 He was the editor of the Gazeta Polska (1859–62, from 1861, renamed to Gazeta Codzienna).
 In the 1860s and 1870s he wrote for, among others, Tygodnik Illustrowany, Kłosy, Bluszcz, Ruch Literacki, Tygodnik Mód i Powieści, Kraj, Biesiada Literacka, Dziennik Poznański, Wiek, and Kurier Warszawski.

 While his works of fiction are the most enduring, his scholarly endeavours, primarily in the fields of history (particularly the history of Lithuania, and art history) and literary criticism, produced not only journal articles but a number of monogaphs (Wilno od początków jego do roku 1750, 1840–42; Litwa, starożytne dzieje, ustway, język, wiara, obyczaje, pieśni, 1848; Litwa starożytna, 1850; Dante, 1869; Polska w czasie trzech rozbiorów, 1873–1875; Krasicki, 1879); collected volumes of his articles (Studia literackie, 1842; Nowe studia literackie, 1843; Gawędy o literaturze i sztuce, 1857); and collections of primary materials (Pamiętniki Stanisława Augusta Poniatowskiego, 1870; Listy Jana Śniadeckiego, 1878; Listy Zygmunta Krasickiego, 1882–83).

 He was also an editor, supervising publication of works by Kazimierz Brodziński (Pisma, 1872–1874) and translations of Shakespeare (Dzieła dramatyczne, 1875–1877).